van-william/flask_app_ml/README.md

 - Leverage the simple web framework (html + css) for your own web app projects

 ## Web App Hosting
-- This project is hosted on Heroku
+- This project is hosted on Heroku: https://python-ml-web-app-orthopedics.herokuapp.com/
 - The repository contains context on the necessary Profile, runtime.txt, and other required files for Heroku hosting

 ## Model Deployment